-- All works must be played from memory, unless prior permission for a special reason has been obtained in writing from the Australian National Piano Award by Friday, 5th June 2020. - Each performer must include an Australian work in Recital 1 or Recital 2 of the Award. - All stages of the competition will be performed in public and before an adjudication panel of three. - Daily practice facilities will be made available for all performers and arranged according to the timetabling of each Recital. - Apart from ANPA-engaged photographers and recordists (audio and video), for reasons of copyright and privacy, none of the performances at the Award may be photographed or recorded by audio, visual or audio-visual means. - Performances in and recordings made at the Australian National Piano Award Shepparton Inc. become the property of the Australian National Piano Award Shepparton Inc. and may be broadcast and/or reproduced without reference to or any royalty owing to the performer.
-The Australian National Piano Award cannot make available recordings of works played in the Award, other than an official CD of the event which may be released at a later date. - Entrants performing in Shepparton must report to the Music Co-ordinator at 3 pm on Sunday, 6th September 2020 at Eastbank Centre, Welsford Street, Shepparton. - Note: The order of performance will have been drawn by ballot sometime beforehand by the Mayor of the City of Greater Shepparton, or by the Mayor's representative.
-Please note that it is not possible to consider requests of individual performers in regard to the order of playing.
+- All works must be played from memory, unless prior permission for a special reason has been obtained in writing from the Australian National Piano Award by Friday, 2ndJuly 2021. - Each performer must include an Australian work in Recital 1 or Recital 2 of the Award. - All stages of the competition will be performed in public and before an adjudication panel of three. - Daily practice facilities will be made available for all performers and arranged according to the timetabling of each Recital. - Apart from ANPA-engaged photographers and recordists (audio and video), for reasons of copyright and privacy, none of the performances at the Award may be photographed or recorded by audio, visual or audio-visual means. - Performances in and recordings made at the Australian National Piano Award Shepparton Inc. become the property of the Australian National Piano Award Shepparton Inc. and may be broadcast and/or reproduced without reference to or any royalty owing to the performer.
+The Australian National Piano Award cannot make available recordings of works played in the Award, other than an official CD of the event which may be released at a later date. - Entrants performing in Shepparton must report to the Music Co-ordinator at 3 pm on Sunday, 3rd October 2021 at Eastbank Centre, Welsford Street, Shepparton.